Meet the Board

 Board President

-Ken Cabral is the Executive Director at BenHaven, Inc. a private, not-for-profit agency located in south central Connecticut.
+Ken Cabral is the President and CEO at Benhaven, Inc., a private not-for-profit agency located in south central Connecticut.
 Benhaven’s mission is to enable people with autism and pervasive developmental disorders to participate in community life, exercise productive control over their own lives, have meaningful relationships and associations, be gainfully employed and experience happiness and personal satisfaction.

 Ken’s focus and priority remains with individual and family centered services, and to ensure quality, inclusion, and dignity.
 Ensuring high quality services is only accomplished through strong partnerships, creativity, and flexibility.